UnitedHealthcare Awards $750,000 Health Equity Grant

 The application-based program will extend an invitation to any FQHC in New York State to apply for grant funding.

-Highlighting awards ranging from $25,000 to $33,000, from which up to 15 health centers can benefit, recipients will be able to establish a learning collaboration among community health centers that use CHWs to share best practices for staffing, training, participation, and scope of work.
+Highlighting awards ranging from $25,000 to $33,000, which up to 15 health centers can benefit from, recipients will be able to establish a learning collaboration among community health centers that use CHWs to share best practices for staffing, training, participation, and scope of work.

 “Community health workers play a critical role in supporting our members and we are excited about partnering with CHCANYS to expand their footprint at health centers throughout New York,” added Benardette.